MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Steps
 1. Create venv folder.
 Put the python script and alarm wav-file in there.
 2. Create a bash script that changes directory and runs the py-file.
 3. Add modifications to your .bashrc-file.

-Now the program works fine when you leave the terminal open logining out or shooting down.

 Enjoy!
 LOL

+The program will work if you leave the terminal open while logining out or shoting down.

 CPU usage
 ps aux --sort=-%mem | grep -i '[p]ython'